 We look forward to making the 2020 Gala our biggest yet!
-We invite you to join us in celebrating the ASEF Lifetime Achievement Award Winner and help us raise funds to support ASEF programs and build bridges between Slovenians around the world.
+We invite you to join us in celebrating the ASEF Lifetime Achievement Award Winner and present ASEF programs and build bridges between Slovenian students, educators and researchers around the world.

 7:00 PMPresentation of the ASEF Lifetime Achievement Award to Sunita Williams, a NASA astronaut of Slovenian descent, for her merits in space exploration and her contributions in promoting science

-7:30 PMKeynote presentation by Jure Leskovec, Marinka Žitnik, Andrej Košmrlj and Peter Rožič
+7:30 PMKeynote presentations by Jure Leskovec, Marinka Žitnik, Andrej Košmrlj and Peter Rožič

-8:00 PMDinner by the best Slovenian chef Tomaž Kavčič and his team from Castle Zemono, Slovenia Musical performance by Kerze Fellows from the University of Southern California and by rising Slovenian music artists: pop singer-songwriter Anja Kotar, soprano Iris Bečaj, soprano Irena Preda, and guitarist Doris Ćosić
+8:30 PMMusical performance by Kerze Fellows from the University of Southern California, Thornton School of Music, and by rising Slovenian music artists: pop singer-songwriter Anja Kotar, soprano Iris Bečaj, soprano Irena Preda, and guitarist Doris Ćosić